Notice: This page requires JavaScript to function properly.

 class Base { public: int publicAttribute; protected: int protectedAttribute; private: int privateAttribute; }; class PublicDerived : public Base {}; class ProtectedDerived : protected Base {}; class PrivateDerived : private Base {}; int main() { PublicDerived obj1; ProtectedDerived obj2; PrivateDerived obj3; }

-Protected members, accessible within derived and subsequent derived classes, they serve as bridge between private and public elements.
+Protected members, accessible within derived and further derived classes, serve as a bridge between private and public elements.

 Constructors and destructors are automatically invoked for derived class objects, ensuring proper resource initialization and cleanup.
 To access these base class elements directly, constructors and destructors must be declared public.